jesshill/Onish_lab/protocols/smFISH_and_smiFISH/smiFISH_protocol_HunterOgg.md

 *You can make up in advance but keep only for one week.
 If making in advance, rather than the day of, store annealed probes in the freezer protected from light.*

-**PROTOCOL**

-Dissection
+---

+### PROTOCOL

+**<ins>Dissection<ins>**
 1. Dissect ~10 ovaries into tubes containing Schneider’s media.
 Mosquitoes should be blood fed and allowed to lay eggs, so dissection ~3-4 days after a bloodfeed is recommended.
 Unfed mosquito ovaries can easily be distinguished (much smaller and less developeled) and should be discarded.
 Mosquito ovaries appear as clusters of grapes.
 Pure ovaries pellet easier and have much less autofluorescence, but are more likely to be lost during pipetting and harder to distinguish in the tube and on the slide than ovaries with carapace.
-1. If not starting Day 1 within the next 24 hours, place ovaries in the –20C and store until usage.
+2. If not starting Day 1 within the next 24 hours, place ovaries in the –20C and store until usage.
    1. Thus far, ovaries have all been frozen.
 We will test fresh ovaries soon.

-Before Starting
+**<ins>Before Starting<ins>**

-1. Book **microscope for desired day and time before doing anything else.**
+3. Book **microscope for desired day and time before doing anything else.**
-1. Ensure probes have been pre-annealed before starting day 1, or plan for a time to do this.
+4. Ensure probes have been pre-annealed before starting day 1, or plan for a time to do this.
 The hour long ethanol incubation is plenty of time to prepare the probes.
-1. Check quality of mounting media and prepare more if necessary.
+5. Check quality of mounting media and prepare more if necessary.

-Sample Fixation \*this step can be optimized for your specific background strains used in imaging.
+**<ins>Sample Fixation<ins>** \*this step can be optimized for your specific background strains used in imaging.
 1. Place samples in 200 uL of 4% formaldehyde solution for 10 minutes.
-1. Wash twice with 200 uL of PBS for 2-5 minutes.
+2. Wash twice with 200 uL of PBS for 2-5 minutes.
-1. Place sample in 200 uL of ethanol (stored at –20C).
+3. Place sample in 200 uL of ethanol (stored at –20C).
 Incubate each at room temp for at least one hour, then store in the fridge in ethanol for no more than a week.
 Warm to room temp before proceeding.
-1. Wash twice with 200 uL of PBS for 2-5 minutes.
+4. Wash twice with 200 uL of PBS for 2-5 minutes.

-Hybridize smiFISH probe
+**<ins>Hybridize smiFISH probes<ins>**

-1. Prepare 110 uL of hybridization solution for sample.
+5. Prepare 110 uL of hybridization solution for sample.
-1. Add 2 uL of annealed smiFISH probes to hybridization solution.
+6. Add 2 uL of annealed smiFISH probes to hybridization solution.
 Vortex well, it is viscous.
    1. If probing for more than 1 transcript, just add the additional 2 uL of probes to the hybridization solution.

 *Treat annealed smiFISH probes as diluted smFISH probes.
 2 uL of annealed smiFISH probes work well for most hybridizations.*

 *smiFISH probes can be used in combination with traditional smFISH probes.*

-1. Centrifuge sample (14000 xg for 1-2 min) and aspirate off Wash A buffer.
+7. Centrifuge sample (14000 xg for 1-2 min) and aspirate off Wash A buffer.
-1. Add 100 uL hybridization solution containing probes to the pelleted sample.
+8. Add 100 uL hybridization solution containing probes to the pelleted sample.
-1. Hybridize overnight at 37°C in the dark while shaking (125 rpm).
+9. Hybridize overnight at 37°C in the dark while shaking (125 rpm).
    1. For our lab, this is accomplished by putting the tubes in a freezer box and leaving in the culture shaker overnight.
    1. If need to leave samples for longer, up to 3 days of hybridization still works.